 Along with Vaan, Basche, Fran, Penelo and my favorite Final Fantasy character of all time, the sky pirate BALTHIER, (yes I know bias, but I’m sure that some of you are as well!) they group finds themselves weaved into a world full of politcs and blood.

 Sounds like a mix of Star Wars and Game of Thrones?
 Well honestly, it is.
 But why tweak a good thing right?
 One of the reason that sucked me into the game was it’s previous lore and world.
-And this remastered version looks better than ever.
+And also jokingly, this remastered version looks better than ever because of one meme-tastic addition:

-Speaking of corrected abs, overall the graphics in my opinion held its own ground to today’s standards.
+Corrected abs and everything, in its totality the graphics held its own ground to today’s standards.
 The game has a natural visual charm that started way back in Tactics, and maybe that’s why after all these years, regardless of the remaster or not, the world will always be pleasing to my eyes.
 Sure, the game is not at par with your Witcher and the latest FFXV, but after 11 years, Ivalice has aged well.

 What can I say?
 Hitoshi Sakamoto is a genius at what he does.
 And the game sounds even more better now because it was re-coded for the new console.
 Rabanastre sounds better this time around.